hackclub/some-assembly-required/README.md

 It’s like if you have a cake recipe written in imperial measurements, and you want to convert it to metric for your Canadian friend.
 Line by line you’d translate the recipe until you have a new recipe for your friend to use.
 You’d take the first measurement, 2 cups of flour (assembly language), convert it to grams (the assembler), and then write the converted recipe to use 68 grams of flour (machine code).
 Look at you go - you’re the assembler here!

-You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like:
+You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like (we will talk about [what binary is](#binary) a little bit later):

 ```
 01000111 00000000 11110010 10101110 11110010 00000001 11000011 11100010 00001011